Mosibi/docker-renrot/README.md

 ======
 docker run --rm -v /path/to/photos:/data:z  mosibi/renrot

-Add the extra ':z' when youre docker host is a system with Selinux support, for example Fedora, Redhat, CentOS
+Add the extra ':z' when your docker host is a system with Selinux support, for example Fedora, Redhat or CentOS

 Arguments
 ======